techworkersco/techworkersco.github.io/call-for-submissions.md

 1. Browse <a href="/archive/">our past issues</a> for inspiration.
 1. Email us your rough ideas or pitches to [twcnewsletter@protonmail.com](mailto:twcnewsletter@protonmail.com)!
-1. We’ll reach out to have a two-way conversation to help you get a first draft together.
+1. We’ll reach out to have a conversation to help you get a first draft together.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
 1. Overall, you can expect to invest 3-5 hours in this collaborative process.
-1. Our newsletters currently come out every other Friday.
-Depending on the story and strategy, we’ll move it fast or to give it more time.
+1. Our newsletters currently come out every other Friday- depending on your needs, we’ll move it fast or to give it more time.
 1. Finally, we publish the piece!

 ### More ways to contribute

-In addition to workers’ perspective, we welcome collaborators who can help with news, history, and songs.
+In addition to worker’s perspective, we welcome collaborators who can help with news, history, and songs.
 We also could use more eyes on proofreading and more hands pushing 'publish' each week!
 Including more collaborators is how we ensure the stewardship of this project for the long-term.

 Sound interesting to you?
 Have other ideas?
 [Email us](mailto:twcnewsletter@protonmail.com)!